namangoel05/namangoel05.github.io/index.md

 Sincerely,
 Naman Goel

 Fun Fact: I recently got locked out of my house and had to spend the night on the lawn swing!
+Also, the office is my favourite tv show.

 ![](https://github.com/namangoel05/namangoel05.github.io/blob/main/200w.gif)

+Go Pack!!!